KakakSeram/Writeups-THM/CTF/AgentSudo/README.md

 ![AgentSudo](./images/AgentSudo.png)

-The room is listed as an easy room, and covers a lot of different tools and aspects of security, which makes it a great room to complete for beginners.
+[Agent Sudo](https://tryhackme.com/r/room/agentsudoctf) room is listed as an easy room, and covers a lot of different tools and aspects of security, which makes it a great room to complete for beginners.
 An overview of what we’ll be using is listed here:

 * Basic linux commands